eclipse-velocitas/license-check/README.md

 ### Limitations

+The support of the Conan C++ package manager is disabled for time being:

+The currently used version (v7.2.1) of the Pivotal License Finder basically does support Conan 2 but has a bug (https://github.com/pivotal/LicenseFinder/issues/1057) reuslting in an endless loop while scanning a directory containing a conanfile which is Connan 2 based.
+That's the reason while we currently have completely commented out the call of that part of the finder (file src/licensevalidator/findlicenses.py).

-The currently used version (v7.0.1) of the Pivotal License Finder has limited support for the Conan Package Manager:
+The previously used version (v7.0.1) of the Pivotal License Finder has limited support for the Conan Package Manager:
 * No direct support of conanfile.py; as a workaround you can add an empty conanfile.txt aside of your conanfile.py.
 * It expects a file called "LICENSE*" in some subfolder of the package.
 If this is not present the scan will fail.
 * It internally uses "conan install" to determine the dependencies, which tries to download those from Conan-Center.